Bette Midler: Early life

 Bette Midler was born in Honolulu, Hawaii.
 She was the third of four children born to Ruth (née Schindel; 1911–1979) and Fred Midler (1908–1986).
-Midler's family was one of the few Jewish families in a mostly Asian neighborhood.
-Her mother was a seamstress and housewife, and her father worked at a U.S. Navy base in Hawaii as a painter, and also painted houses.
-Both were born in New Jersey.
+Midler's family was one of the few Jewish families that lived in a mostly Asian neighborhood.
+Her mother was a seamstress and housewife, and her father worked at a U.S. Navy base in Hawaii as a painter and also painted houses.
+Both parents were born in New Jersey.
 She was named after actress Bette Davis, although Davis pronounced her first name in two syllables (phonetically like "Betty") and Midler uses one syllable (phonetically like "bet").
 She was raised in Aiea and attended Radford High School in Honolulu.
-She was voted "Most Talkative" in the 1961 school Hoss Election, and "Most Dramatic" in her senior year (class of 1963).
+She was voted "Most Talkative" in the 1961 school Hoss Election and "Most Dramatic" in her senior year (class of 1963).

-Midler majored in drama at the University of Hawaii at Manoa but left after three semesters.
+Midler majored in drama at the University of Hawaii at Manoa, but she dropped out after three semesters.
 She performed as an extra in the 1966 film Hawaii, playing an uncredited seasick passenger named Miss David Buff.

 Career

 1965–1971: Beginnings and early theatre work

 Midler relocated to New York City in the summer of 1965, using money from her work in the film Hawaii.
 She studied theatre at HB Studio under Uta Hagen.
 She landed her first professional onstage role in Tom Eyen's off-off-Broadway plays in 1965, Miss Nefertiti Regrets and Cinderella Revisited, a children's play by day and an adult show by night.
 In October 1966, she joined the Broadway company of Fiddler on the Roof, playing the ensemble role of Rivka and understudying the oldest daughter Tzeitel.
-She assumed the role of Tzeitel in February 1967, and played the role until February 1970.
+She assumed the role of Tzeitel in February 1967 and played the role until February 1970.
 After Fiddler, she joined the original cast of Salvation in 1969.

 In the summer of 1970, Midler began singing at the Continental Baths, a gay bathhouse in the basement of the Ansonia Hotel.
 During this time, she became close to her piano accompanist, Barry Manilow—also a regular performer at the Continental Baths—who produced her first album in 1972, The Divine Miss M. It was during her time at the Continental Baths that she built up a core following.
 In the late 1990s, during the release of her album Bathhouse Betty (1998), Midler commented on her time performing there, "Despite the way things turned out [with the AIDS crisis], I'm still proud of those days.
 I feel like I was at the forefront of the gay liberation movement, and I hope I did my part to help it move forward.
 So, I kind of wear the label of 'Bathhouse Betty' with pride."

 Midler starred in the first professional production of the Who's rock opera Tommy in 1971, with director Richard Pearlman and the Seattle Opera.
 It was during the run of Tommy that Midler first appeared on The Tonight Show.